Condo insurance vs. homeowners insurance: What’s the difference?

 Personal property coverage

 Both homeowners and condo insurance protect your personal property from covered damages and theft.
-Regardless of how broad your association’s master policy may be, it generally never covers the personal belongings inside your condo unit.
+Regardless of how broad the coverage your condo association’s master policy is, it won’t cover personal belongings inside your unit.

 Liability coverage